zephyrproject-rtos/trusted-firmware-m/trusted-firmware-m/docs/design_documents/tfm_non-secure_interrupt_handling.rst

 NS            execute test scenario  Do nothing
 ============  =====================  ===========================================

-The test is successful if NS execute test scenario returns
+The test is successful if NS execute test scenario returns.

 Advanced scenarios
 ==================